more than a model: josephine skriver

 What issues are close to your heart and why?

 Equality is very close to my heart - in fact it's sad that we even have to label equality as an "issue" since it should be a universal right.
 I believe every human is born with the same potential and right as every other person.
-No matter the colour, religion, sex, age or preference in love we might have, we should all be treated and treat others with love, respect and tolerance.
+No matter the color, religion, sex, age or preference in love we might have, we should all be treated and treat others with love, respect and tolerance.

 Together, my brother and I were raised by two loving parents.
 In almost every way, my family is as close to a traditional, modern family as any.
 That's how I have always looked at us and never knew any different as a child.
 But growing up, the world has taught me that most look at my family a little differently.

 My biological mum and dad are both gay, but they love the same way as anyone else.
-They just happen to love someone of the same gender, and to some that makes my parents not suitable parents.
+They just happen to love someone of the same gender, and to some, that makes my parents not suitable parents.
 It is absurd to me that some people don't allow others to fall in love with whomever they please as long as there is mutual consent.
 I have never understood that view because growing up, I never felt any difference or less loved.
 I got annoyed like any other teenager, I had the same problems with my parents as any of my friends did during their younger years.
 I had the same support and love from my home as they did, and I never felt like my parents' choices in love made me miss out on anything.

 Why did you get involved?